linebender/linebender.github.io/content/blog/2025-11-13-tmil-22/index.md

 [parley#421][] is the main PR tracking this work, and references several other PRs.

 There has also been some performance work, which especially impacts larger paragraphs.
-This work continues, and we hope to publish quantitative benchmark results in November.
+This work continues, and we hope to publish quantitative benchmark results (based on the benchmark suite in Cosmic Text) in November.

 We're also in the process of migrating to ICU4X for Unicode primitives, replacing our own hand-rolled implementations ([parley#436][]).
 This change should improve maintainability.